mongodb/mongodb-kubernetes/docs/dev/publishing-to-marketplaces.md

 ## Fork/pull changes from community-operators
 ### If you do this the first time
-Fork the following repo into you own:
+Fork the following repo into your own:

     https://github.com/operator-framework/community-operators/tree/master/upstream-community-operators